 In short, do not listen to any nursing home staff that tells you that a bedsore on your loved one “was an unavoidable accident.”
 The fact of the matter is that bedsores are almost always avoidable.
 In fact, CMS no longer reimburses hospitals for treatment of new pressure sores in Medicare patients.

-In a bedsore lawsuit, the nursing home, individual staff, and physicians may be named as defendants.
-You may seek compensation for pain and suffering during the development and treatment of the wound.
+In a bedsore lawsuit, you may seek compensation for pain and suffering during the development and treatment of the wound.
 You may also be awarded compensation for medical bills incurred.
 This alone can be quite substantial.
 The average cost of treating a Stage IV pressure ulcer is $125,000.
 In Georgia, you may recover for these expenses even where private health insurance, Medicare, or Medicaid has paid these amounts.

 Initiating a bedsore case and recovering maximum value can be difficult.
 It is important that you being investigating and looking for evidence as early as possible.
 If you observe skin wounds on your loved one, you are encouraged to take pictures.
 Ask the staff what measures are being taken to treat the wound.
 Request documentation and skin assessments.
 Be vigilant.

 If your loved developed bedsores at a nursing home or assisted living facility, and you are wondering if you have a claim, then please, feel free to call and speak to one of our experienced Georgia nursing home neglect lawyers today.
 Our consultations are always free.
 If you would like more information about this topic, be sure to click on our other videos, or better yet, click the subscribe button to subscribe to our YouTube channel.
 Thank you.